GHPen/eyes-and-ears-alt/README.md

 Features:

-- Titles and composer above each piece
+- Title and composer above each piece
 - Built-in PDF outline for easy navigation
 - Bass clef version also available